micmejia/bible-dump/NKJV/Genesis/Gen 28.md

 "May God Almighty bless you, And make you fruitful and multiply you, That you may be an assembly of peoples;

 ###### 4
-And give you the blessing of Abraham, To you and your descendants with you, That you may inherit the land In[^b] which you are a stranger, Which God gave to Abraham."
+And give you the blessing of Abraham, To you and your descendants with you, That you may inherit the land In which you are a stranger, Which God gave to Abraham."

 ###### 5
 So Isaac sent Jacob away, and he went to Padan Aram, to Laban the son of Bethuel the Syrian, the brother of Rebekah, the mother of Jacob and Esau. ## Esau Marries Mahalath